+Thomas E. Bigford, AFS Policy Director

-AFS Policy Director Thomas E. Bigford can be contacted at: tbigford@fisheries.org may position us to be a stronger advocate for our needs and for the fish.
+Advocacy in its simplest construct has two components-an issue and a voice.
+Life is rarely so simple, as is definitely true about advocacy.
+AFS is actively engaged in that debate as we consider roles that may position us to be a stronger advocate for our needs and for the fish.
 So how do we proceed?
 Can debate lead to a decision in our near future?